NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/validation_results.rst

    (NSI and Zillow).
 As discussed in :ref:`lbl-testbed_LC_asset_description`, the Zillow-based model tends to predict higher year predictions (more recent constructions) than the NSI-based model, especially for the southern edge on the city.
 This is reflected by the fact that Zillow-based damage and loss in that region is lower than the NSI-based results.
-   A parametric study is also conducted to further illustrate and rationalize the influence from year built in the testbed.
+   Following the parametric study in :ref:`lbl-testbed_LC_verification_rulesets`, the observed trend in damage and loss with respect to year built is discussed.
 #.
 The :ref:`lbl-testbed_LC_validation_steer` contrasts the testbeds damage estimates versus the visually-assigned damage
    states from StEER members and explores influence of uncertainty in building attributes and peak wind speed.
 Several notable trends between building damage and building attribute type will be discussed and reasoned.